 My own foray into environmentalism, like most people, started with the recycling programs I encountered in grade school.
-The three R’s - reduce, reuse, recycle - were the foundation of my impact going into adulthood.
+The three R’s — reduce, reuse, recycle — were the foundation of my impact going into adulthood.
 What I didn’t know was that reusing and then recycling my belongings was actually like playing a game of catch-up.
 To put it more simply, it was like pouring blue dye all over a white dress and then desperately trying to scrub the pigment out.
-Wouldn’t it make more sense to just stop making the mess to begin?
+Wouldn’t it make more sense just to stop making the mess in the first place?

 Reducing our consumption of disposable goods is really where we should all start our journey, with composting and recycling being a last measure.
 Zero waste living is intimidating but, not if you start one meal at a time.

 Lunch, in my opinion, is the easiest to make ‘no waste’ and the most useful for bolstering good habits.
 Why?
 Because we mostly prepare our lunches ahead of time and we also tend to eat them in the same environment each day.
 So, if you want to start your zero waste journey tomorrow, here’s what you need to know: